New constructions of pseudorandom codes: A warmup

 We see that the minimal cryptographic assumption of one-way functions lets us achieve robustness to any $o(1)$ error rate.
-This sets a baseline and tells us that for a scheme to be considered non-trivial, it must be robust to a constant error rate.
+We also observe that the presented PRC can be turned into a PRC over a larger alphabet $|\Sigma| = \tau(n)$ which is robust to a constant error rate by simply identifying each block of $\log_2(\tau(n))$ bits with a symbol in $\Sigma$.
+This has the benefit that the probability that some block of $\sqrt{\tau(n)} \log(n)$ bits (in particular, one corresponding to $x_i$) remains unchanged when the codeword is subjected to a constant error rate channel goes up to $1-\negl(n)$.
+This resolves the bottleneck in our robustness proof above and allows us to achieve robustness to a constant error rate.
+Therefore, it is trivial to construct PRCs with superconstant alphabet size.
+This sets a baseline and tells us that for a scheme to be considered non-trivial, it must be robust to a constant error rate and have constant alphabet size.

 The critical weakness of the PRF construction is that for a codeword to be decoded correctly, all $\omega(\log n)$ bits of some $x_i$ must remain intact.
-One approach to fix this (used to construct secret-key PRCs in \cite{golowich2024editdistancerobustwatermarks}) is to use a local weak PRF family so that if that $\Delta(x, x')$ being small implies that $\Delta(f(x), f'(x))$ is small.
+One approach to fix this (used to construct secret-key PRCs in \cite{golowich2024editdistancerobustwatermarks}) is to use a local weak PRF family so that if $\Delta(x, x')$ being small implies that $\Delta(f(x), f'(x))$ is small.
 A different approach is to aim for a scheme in which the decoding algorithm looks at a small number of bits of the codeword.
 In particular, if the decoding algorithm only looks at $O(\log n)$ of the the codeword, we may be able to achieve robustness to a constant error rate.
 This is the intuition that guides all of our upcoming schemes.
 This is also the approach guiding the scheme proposed in \cite{christ2024pseudorandom}.